 Finding toddler games to occupy your bored kiddo when you’re dealing with pregnancy fatigue is a true art form.
-The perfect activity requires nearly zero effort on your end but allows your lightening bug of a tiny human to burn at least a little energy, possibly even while learning something here and there.
+The perfect activity requires nearly zero effort on your end but allows your lightning bug of a tiny human to burn at least a little energy, possibly even while learning something here and there.
 Also important?
-Keeping them near-by so you know they aren’t going to come downstairs with a new set of snazzy permanent marker eyebrows.
+Keeping them nearby so you know they aren’t going to come downstairs with a new set of snazzy permanent marker eyebrows.

-Inspired by the oh-so-clever “What’s on my Butt” game we recently heard about where your toddler puts something on body and you guess what it is, here are a couple of activities to do when you’re pregnant and exhausted with a bored toddler.
+Inspired by the oh-so-clever “What’s on my Butt” game we recently heard about where your toddler puts something on your body and you guess what it is, here are a couple of activities to do when you’re pregnant and exhausted with a bored toddler.

 Easy toddler games to play when you’re dealing with pregnancy fatigue

 Draw a bath for your toddler, pop your tired tootsies into the tub and let your kid go to town with a scrub brush and some soap.
 Your swollen feet will appreciate the pampering, and your kid will have an excuse to take as long as a bath as you see fit.

 Tell your toddler they are the only one who can decode what the new baby is saying.
 Lay on the floor with your toddler’s head on your belly, while you ask questions like “what’s the baby’s favorite color,” and “how do they feel about sleeping through the night?”
 You will probably get a laugh or two, and your toddler will start to build a relationship with their future best bud.

 Use lotion as finger paint, and let your toddler paint a picture on your belly (or your legs, or arms – or all of the above).
 For an educational twist, have them practice their letters and numbers.
 See!
 The perfect toddler game to play while battling pregnancy fatigue DOES exist.